medialab/casanova/README.md

 <!--
 They also all accept a `listener` kwarg taking a function that will receive an event name and an event payload and that can be useful to update progress bars and such correctly when actually resuming. -->

+Finally know that resumers should work perfectly well with [multiplexing](#multiplexing)

 ### RowCountResumer